Not ready to enrol but want to learn more?

-“The Chang school experience has helped with my professional goals by allowing me to take courses at my pace.
-With the Certificate and prior education I am now able to work in Indigenous organizations.
+“The Chang School experience has helped with my professional goals by allowing me to take courses at my pace.
+With the certificate and prior education, I am now able to work in Indigenous organizations.
 All I ever really wanted to do is empower my fellow Indigenous people across Turtle Island.
 The Chang School has also strengthened my writing abilities and given me the opportunity to work in my community as a course credit and work on any project that I wanted.
 I am a published author who contributed to someone else’s book.
 I was able to start to work on my own book project that will help my community and beyond.”

 “Understanding Aboriginal identities can be complex, shaped by historical factors, social and political contexts, individual characteristics, and family dynamics.
-Learning these dynamics through the Certificate will enhance academic success and foster positive environments and relationships.”
+Learning these dynamics through the certificate will enhance academic success and foster positive environments and relationships.”

 Frequently Asked Questions

-How long does it take to complete the Certificate in Aboriginal Knowledges and Experiences?
+How long does it take to complete the certificate?